-HistoryBrooklawn Country Club was formed in 1895 and from its earliest days, was conceived as a family club.
-Rich in history, Brooklawn offers a magnificent clubhouse, excellent dining and social programs, as well as traditional country club sports such as tennis, paddle, pool and bowling.
-That said, most people think of Brooklawn as a golf club.
+HistoryBrooklawn Country Club was formed in 1895, and from its earliest days, was conceived as a family club.
+Rich in history, Brooklawn offers a magnificent clubhouse, excellent dining and social programs, as well as traditional country club sports such as golf, tennis, paddle, pool and bowling.

 Brooklawn was one of the first dozen or so clubs to join the United States Golf Association in 1896.
 In 1918, Gene Sarazen began his golf career here as an apprentice club-maker.
 His accomplishments included the invention of the Sand Wedge and he was the first golfer to win all four of golf’s Grand Slam events - the Masters, the US Open, the British Open and the PGA Championship.
 Brooklawn has produced a number of championship golfers including Georgiana Bishop, who won the Women’s National Amateur at the Merion Golf Club in 1904 and later the Connecticut State Women’s Amateur four times between 1920 and 1927.

 Brooklawn has been the site of numerous amateur and professional championships including the 1974 USGA Junior Championship, the 1979 U. S. Women’s Open, the 1987 U. S. Senior Open and the 2003 USGA Girls Championship.
 The club has a strong tradition of giving back to the game through our hosting of local and state championships including the Connecticut Open.
 We are also avid supporters of programs like The First Tee.